MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies-faq.md

 ## Microsoft Teams retention policies FAQ

-### What types of policies can I setup in Retention policies and how do they work?
+### What types of policies can I set up in retention policies and how do they work?

-In the SSecurity & Compliance Center, when you set up a retention policy, for Teams or for any other workload, you can set up two main types of policies:
+In the Security & Compliance Center, when you set up a retention policy, for Teams or for any other workload, you can set up two main types of policies:
 - Preservation: These policies ensure that your data is preserved for a given period of time, no matter what happens in the end user tools.
 They ensure that data is preserved for compliance reasons and available in eDiscovery until this time expires.
 After the time expires, your policy can indicate whether to do nothing or delete the data.
 In Teams, if you create a preservation policy for 7 years, even if end users delete their Teams messages, these messages are still preserved for eDiscovery for 7 years.
 - Deletion: These policies ensure that data is not a liability for your organization.
 After the specified duration, data is deleted from all relevant storage in Teams.